If you work

 If you're an employee

-You will not need to send supporting information about your main earnings.
-Social Security Scotland get this information from HM Revenue & Customs.
+You will not usually need to send supporting information showing how much you normally earn.
+Social Security Scotland usually get this information from HM Revenue & Customs (HMRC).

 If you have additional earnings, Social Security Scotland might ask you for supporting information about those.